-For example, count yourself fortunate if you bought into Microsoft’s (MSFT) breakout at $40 in 2014 because its subsequent trend was so smooth (ie, shallow consolidations and persistent new highs).
-Apparently, its rally is not yet finished yet!
+For example, count yourself fortunate if you bought into Microsoft’s (MSFT) breakout at $40 in 2014 because its subsequent trend was extraordinarily smooth, ie, shallow consolidations and persistent new highs.
+Apparently, its rally is not yet finished yet after four years!

-The last point worth stressing is this: Buying new highs after a five-year bull market entails a different risk-reward proposition to a stock that just made its first high.
+Another point worth stressing is this: Buying new highs after a five-year bull market entails a different risk-reward proposition to a stock that just made its first high.
 In other words, not all new highs are created equal.

 Look at MasterCard (MA).
 Do you think the latest new high is less or more risky than the one in 2011?
 After a 7x increase in prices ($30 to $210), I would think more.
 This means I would avoid pyramiding here.
 The chance to do it was in the early phase of a stock’s breakout, not after a multi-year advance.

-As a final note on buying stocks at new highs
+A final note on buying stocks at new highs

-The dynamics for new lows are exactly the similar to new highs – but in an opposite manner.
+The dynamics for new lows are exactly the same as new highs – but in an opposite manner.
 When a stock makes new record lows, its bear trend is likely to continue until all available sellers have sold out.
 ‘Bad news,’ as Warren Buffet observes, ‘often surfaces serially: you see a cockroach in your kitchen; as the days go by, you meet his relatives.”
 By then, stock prices may have collapsed by 80%.
 So if you are going to panic about a stock, at least panic early!